amayra/dingleberry-os/README.rst

     1. Participating in development of open source software they do not "own"
     2. Provide as much source code of their software as they can in public, repositories (including history, often accepting 3rd party patches),
+    3. Participate in open standards development and The Web(tm).

 There is nothing wrong with that, except the way how they do this.